xmthms18/Preject-2/README.md

 * Be able to add, delete and edit workouts
 * Be able to add times to already added work outs and sets
 * Allow users to register and log in to the application.
+* Create, Read, Update, and Delete (CRUD) for Exercises: Users should be able to:
+* * Create new exercises with a name and description.
+* * View a list of all exercises.
+* * View the details of a specific exercise.
+* * Update the details of an existing exercise.
+* * Delete an exercise.

 ## Strech Goals
 * Tracking: Create a log model to track and store the data